-Although CNC machining is a versatile manufacturing process compatible with a wide range of materials, it is virtually synonymous with aluminum, a widely used metal available in numerous grades.
-Aluminum is highly machinable and relatively affordable, and its many alloys are suited to myriad machining applications, from rigid architectural components to aerospace parts and beyond.
+CNC machining is a versatile manufacturing process that is compatible with a wide range of materials.
+However, in product manufacturing, the process is more common with the use of aluminum, i.e., aluminum machining.
+Aluminum machining is a process that involves the use of aluminum in product manufacturing due to its availability in numerous grades.
+Aluminum is highly machinable and relatively affordable, and the different types of aluminum alloys are applicable in a myriad of machining applications.
+This includes rigid architectural components, aerospace parts manufacturing, etc.

-This guide attempts to provide a quick comparison of five of the most popular aluminum alloys, highlighting their composition, common applications and the industries in which they are regularly put to use.
+This guide attempts to provide a quick comparison of five of the most common aluminum alloys for machining.
+It does this by introducing aluminum alloys, highlighting their compositions, common applications, and the industries they regularly use.

 An alloy is a metal mixed with either other metals or non-metallic elements.
-Aluminum alloys are materials largely consisting of aluminum, but with other elements such as iron, copper and magnesium mixed in.
+Aluminum alloys are materials used in machining, and they largely consist of aluminum and other elements such as iron, copper, and magnesium.

-Depending on their composition, different aluminum alloys are suitable for different applications.
-The mixture of other elements affects an alloy’s physical properties, including its strength, ductility and corrosion resistance, and these properties can help a company decide whether the material is suitable for a given part.
+Machining aluminum alloys hugely depends on their composition.
+Therefore, different aluminum alloys are suitable for different applications.
+It is noteworthy that the mixture of other elements affects an alloy’s physical properties, such as strength, ductility, and corrosion resistance.
+Therefore, knowing these properties can help a company decide whether the material is suitable for a given part.

-Aluminum grades can be broken down into three groups: commercially pure aluminum, heat-treatable alloys and non-heat-treatable alloys.
-Since commercially pure aluminum is less regularly used in CNC machining (we can, however, machine parts using Aluminum 1060), this article focuses on five alloys from the latter two groups.
+Aluminum alloys used have three groups: commercially pure aluminum, heat-treatable alloys, and non-heat-treatable alloys.
+Commercially pure aluminum is less regularly used in aluminum machining (however, machine parts use aluminum 1060).
+Therefore, this article focuses on five alloys from the latter two groups.

-Aluminum 2024, one of the more widely used of the ‘duralumin’ aluminum alloys in the 2xxx group, is a copper-alloyed material with an excellent strength-to-weight ratio.
-It is resistant to fatigue but fairly susceptible to corrosion.
+It is a widely used ‘duralumin’ aluminum and copper alloyed material with an excellent strength-to-weight ratio.
+It is also resistant to fatigue but fairly susceptible to corrosion.

 Major alloying elements: Copper

-Aluminum 6061 is the most widely used alloy in the 6xxx series and one of the most versatile of all machinable alloys.
-By CNC machining aluminum 6061, it is possible to make a wide range of products, including electronic and aircraft parts.
+Aluminum 6061 is one of the most common aluminum alloys for machining in the 6xxx series.
+It is also one of the most versatile of all machinable alloys making it a top choice in CNC machining.
+Aluminum machining uses aluminum 6061 to make a wide range of products.
+This includes electronic and aircraft parts.

 Major alloying elements: Magnesium, Silicon